serraict/serra-frappe/work/test_deployment/deployment_documentation.md

    - Ports 80 and 443 available (for production)
    - Ports 8080 and 8443 available (for testing)

+5. **GitHub Access**
+   - Access to GitHub and permissions to run GitHub Actions in your repository
+   - Permissions to publish to GitHub Container Registry

 ## Installation

 ### 1. Clone the Repository